AUDIE CORNISH, HOST:

 MOHAMMED: The government treated us very badly, especially they tried to block us economically.
 If you declare that you are Shiite, you get fired of your job.

 AHMED SAMIH: It's divide and rule concept, so they had to accept the Salafist agenda over the table.
-An interpretation, but I can see the (unintelligible) that I think to do.
+An interpretation, but I can see (unintelligible) exactly the right thing to do.

 NELSON: Sami says that leaving this constitution in place means the discrimination Egyptian religious minorities face would remain legal.
 Shiite spokesman Mohammed says that's something he's determined to prevent.
 He says he formally asked the interim government to include Shiites on the team that will revisit the constitution in the coming months.

-SAMIH: If they want to change the country for the good, I think they should do it.
+SAMIH: If they want to change the country for the good, I think they will - they should do it.

 NELSON: Soraya Sarhaddi Nelson, NPR News, Cairo.
 Transcript provided by NPR, Copyright NPR.